Jan-Novak00/Enrollments1/Notes/03-Practical.md

         - combine multiple conditions
         - enforce conditions on enrollment
         - enforce data privacy (only authorized users see student details)

-    4. *Persistance*
+    3. *Persistance*
+        Enrollment:
+        - *Authenticator*
             - Use SSO to allow students to log in
             - Only allow authenticated students to enroll in courses

-        - Contact database storing information about courses
+        - *Course information manager*
-        - Perform a search query for a course with a specific name
-        - End connection with a database
+            - Fetch a list of available courses
             - Fetch a list of courses matching a search query
+            - Fetch data about a course
+            - Fetch current enrollment conditions for a course
             - Fetch all available tickets for a course
-        - Acquire an exclusive write lock for a specific lecture or practical while manipulating it
-        - Free a write lock on a specific lecture or practical
-        - Get a student's unique identifier from their profile
-        - Get a student's position in a waiting list
-        - fetch data for concrete lecture or practical (call API of schedule module)
+            - Change the list of enrolled students

-        - propagete information about student enrollment cancallation (update database)
+        - *Student information manager*
-        - fetch and cache data about the student from the database
-        - fetch and cache a list of students in the database
+            - Fetch a list of all students
-        - fetch and cache a list of available courses in the database
+            - Fetch a list of students matching a search query
-        - store data about unenrollment for a given student
+            - Store data about unenrollment from a course for a given student
-        - store data about new enrollment for a given student
+            - Store data about a new enrollment in a course for a given student
-        - fetch and cache the data about a course
+            - Fetch data about a student

+        - *Cache*
-        - search in the list of students
+            - Cache a list of available couses
-        - search in the list of courses
+            - Cache a list of students
-        - fetch current enrollment conditions
+            - Cache data about a course
+            - Cache data about a student

+        - *Ticket manager*
+            - Fetch data for concrete lecture or practical (call API of schedule module)
+            - Get a student's position in a waiting list for a specific lecture or practicle

+        Enrollment condition editor:
+        - *Enrollment condition manager*
-        - fetch available condition types and parameter metadata
+            - Fetch available condition types and parameter metadata
-        - fetch student attributes for preview/evaluation